 Our present and future business has been and will continue to be subject to various other laws and regulations.
 Various laws, regulations and recommendations relating to safe working conditions, laboratory practices, the experimental use of animals, and the purchase, storage, movement, import and export and use and disposal of hazardous or potentially hazardous substances used in connection with our research work are or may be applicable to our activities.
 Certain agreements entered into by us involving exclusive license rights or acquisitions may be subject to national antitrust regulatory control, the effect of which cannot be predicted.
-The extent of government regulation which might result from future legislation or administrative action, cannot accurately be predicted.
+The extent of government regulation which might result from future legislation or administrative action, also cannot be predicted with accuracy.